About Us

 Historic Locations and Sightseeing

 The tiny town remains today much as it was in the eighteenth century.
 For all its small size and charm, the town is presided over by an old inn, the Stockton Inn (formerly known as Colligan’s Stockton Inn).
 Established in 1710, it is the inn that was immortalized by Richard Rodgers in the song “There’s a Small Hotel (with a wishing well)” sung in the Broadway play On Your Toes.
 First built as a private residence it is believed to have been converted to an inn around 1832.
 The Stockton Inn was a historic restaurant with fireside dining in winter and garden dining in season.
-The building is currently undergoing renovations.

 The Delaware River Mill Society was formed to preserve and promote the buildings and site known as the Prallsville Mills.
 John Prall, Jr., became the owner of the site in 1794 and with his settlement the area became known as Prallsville.